 Teradata Connector For Hadoop¶

-Teradata Connector for Hadoop (TDCH) can be used in DSS as an additional execution engine which allows scalable parallel data transfers between Teradata and Hadoop.
+Teradata Connector for Hadoop (TDCH) can be used in DSS as an additional execution engine which allows scalable parallel data transfers between Teradata and HDFS.

 Installation and configuration¶